3.14 Provisions and contingent liability Provision

 (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-(vi) The Company does not have any transactions which is not recorded in the books of account that has been surrendered or disclosed any income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).
+(vi) The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed any income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

 (vii) The Company has not been declared as wilful defaulter by any bank or financial institution or other lender.

-(ix) The Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software, except that, audit trail feature is not enabled for direct changes to data using privileged/ administrative access rights in so far it relates to Associate Life Cycle System (ALCS), Trainee Life Cycle System (TLCS) and Sage Accpac.
-Additionally for Sage Accpac, edit log feature is not enabled for master data changes.
-Further, there is no known instance of audit trail feature being tampered with in respect of the accounting software used by the Company.
+(ix) The Company has used accounting softwares for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the softwares, except that, audit trail feature is not enabled for direct changes to data using privileged/ administrative access rights.
+Additionally for one of the accounting software edit log is enabled for master data changes w.e.f.
+11 April 2024.
+Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with, in respect of accounting softwares where the audit trail has been enabled.
+Additionally, the audit trail of prior year has been preserved by the Company as per the statutory requirements for record retention to the extent it was enabled and recorded.

 |